mystyriarious/multipronouns/README.md

 ```

 # `<<gender>>`
-This macro will create one set of pronouns, and accept only 5 arguments.
+This macro will create one set of pronouns, and accept only 6 aguments in this order to function properly.

 Arguments:
 * `they` : string.
 The subjective, like she/he/they.